Structure of Awards

 You may only apply for one route and it is important that you discuss which one is appropriate for you with your proposed supervisor.

 Please note: the above time-frames are for full-time students; part-time ESRC students undertake their studentships pro rata.
-For example, a +3 route at a 50% rate would be six years long for part-time student.
+For example, a +3 route at a 50% rate would be seven years long for part-time student.